(541) 636-0449 call or text

 Hypnosis is an amazing way to change bad habits, quit smoking, lose weight, reverse phobias, assist with trauma, help with anxiety, & build confidence, just to name a few.
 My techniques are individualized based on our pre-hypnosis conversation.
 I do not use a "cookie cutter" script.

-Having studied under Debbie Taylor and the Portland School of Hypnosis, I am a Certified Hypnotist looking forward to helping you live your best life.
+I am a Certified Hypnotist looking forward to helping you live your best life.
 If you would like to learn more about hypnosis and how it can help you, I offer a free 30-minute consultation to explain the process and answer your questions

 I look forward to your call -